Updated April 24th, 2018

 This article does not constitute legal advice, nor is this information intended to create or rise to the level of an attorney-client relationship.
 You should seek professional legal advice where appropriate.

-The European General Protection Data Regulation goes into effect in May 2018 and one of the most discussed issues for the digital marketing industry is that technical identifiers such as Cookies and Mobile Advertising IDs are now considered personal data.
+The European General Protection Data Regulation goes into effect in May 2018 and one of the most discussed issues for the digital marketing industry is that technical identifiers such as Cookies and Mobile Advertising IDs are now mentioned in the definition of personal data.
 While this may seem like an exceptional development to many US-based companies subject to the regulation, this was already the case in many EU countries including France.
 The only difference is that now, all EU member states must treat Cookies and other technical identifiers as personal data.

 What does this mean and how does it apply to your business?

-The GDPR provides six legal bases for data collection and data processing in Europe.
-So, if you’re collecting personal data of any kind, there must be a legal basis for it:
+The GDPR provides six bases for data collection and data processing in Europe:

 - The vital interest of the individual

 - Contractual necessity

 It is important to note that all of these six bases carry the same value, which means that they are self-sufficient and exclusive from one another.
 For businesses in the marketing or digital marketing industry or who collect data for the purposes of marketing, the two bases that could be applicable are: (1) unambiguous consent of the individual and (2) legitimate interest of the data controller.